by Lanard Perry

 • Identifying key stakeholders who may be willing to assist

-• Designating a lead person or organization
+• Designating a lead person or organization to take charge of putting the guide together

-• Seeking out community grants and fundraising ideas to financially support the project (if needed).
+• Seeking community grants and fundraising ideas to financially support the project (if needed).
 Local government agencies can offer staff support for worthwhile, community-benefiting projects like this

 • Using a cloud-based tool to collect and share data.
 Doing so will speed up your workflows and processes by allowing participants to input information 24/7, wherever they might be (home, traveling, during lunch breaks, before they go to work, after classes, etc.)

 • Looking at other community guides for inspiration.
-Additionally, doing so can help you understand how to categorize the information you want to present, develop a clear idea about how you want to show the data and decide on a template.
+Additionally, doing so can help you understand how to categorize the information you want to present, develop a clear idea about how you want to show the data, and decide on a template.

 • Hosting a pre-planning event to generate interest in the idea while seeking partners